-- efavirenz - Mechanism

-Bind to and inhibit reverse transcriptase inhibiting DNA synthesis.

-No need for phosphorylation

-Not competitive (bind to a site other than site of NRTIs).
+- Efavirenz, Etravirin. - Mechanism: - Bind to and inhibit reverse transcriptase inhibiting DNA synthesis. - No need for phosphorylation - Not competitive (bind to a site other than site of NRTIs). - Toxicity: - Rash & hepatotoxicity (common with all members). - Efavirenz causes vivid dreams and is contraindicated with pregnancy.

+Integrase inhibitors.

+- Raltegravir and Elivtegravir - Inhibit integration of viral genome in host cell DNA.

+Protease inhibitors (PIs)

+- atazanavir, lopinavir, ritonavir 🗦

+- Mechanism

-- Protease inhibitors (PIs); atazanavir, lopinavir, ritonavir - Mechanism - HIV-1 protease cleaves the polypeptide products of the viral mRNA into functional parts \rightarrow assembly & maturation of new viruses. - PIs act by inhibiting this enzyme.
+- HIV-1 protease cleaves the polypeptide products of the viral mRNA into functional parts → assembly & maturation of new viruses.

+- PIs act by inhibiting this enzyme.